ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50.

 Navigate to Users in Admin.

-If you’ve set up your users up as suppliers in Sage 50 you will need to Edit each user and input the A/C Reference number from Sage as the Reference number in ExpenseIn.
+If you’ve set your users up as suppliers in Sage 50 you will need to Edit each user and input the A/C Reference number from Sage as the Reference number in ExpenseIn.

 Map your VAT rates